-PLC programs are normally written in a special application on a personal computer, then downloaded to the PLC.
+PLC programs are typically written in a particular application on a personal computer, then downloaded to the PLC.
 This downloaded program is similar to compiled code to keep the program efficient.
-The program is stored in the PLC either in battery-backed-up RAM or some other non-volatile flash memory.
+The program is stored in the PLC in battery-backed-up RAM or non-volatile flash memory.

 Five Different PLC Programming Languages

-Albert Einstein said “The world as we have created it is a process of our thinking.
-It cannot be changed without changing our thinking” PLC programming languages have evolved to both adapt and change the way we program these units.
-We will look at all five programming languages as defined by the IEC 61131-3 Standard.
+Albert Einstein said, “The world as we have created it is a process of our thinking.
+It cannot be changed without changing our thinking” PLC programming languages have evolved to adapt and change how we program these units.
+We will look at all five programming languages defined by the IEC 61131-3 Standard.

 - Structured Text (ST)